Innovation-Information-Initiative/Open-Innovation-Dataset-Index/datasets/semantic_similarity_etsi.md

 ---
+contributors:
+- Lorenz Brachtendorf
+- Fabian Gaessler
-contributors: Lorenz Brachtendorf, Fabian Gaessler, Dietmar Harhoff
+- Dietmar Harhoff
 cost: None
 description: 'We provide data with information on the semantic similarity of more than 200 million patent-standard pairs for three major standard-setting organizations: